 Supply Chain Technology Shake-ups Ahead!

 We’ve discussed supply chain management quite a bit in this space, and for good reason.
-New supply chain technology shake-ups have already made a dramatic difference in the way companies across any number of industries address their logistics.
+New supply chain technology shake-ups have already made a dramatic difference in the way companies across many industries address their logistics.
 But as with most technological developments, that probably understates the level of change that is really bearing down on us.

 At Superior Business Solutions, we improve the print management and promotional product supply chains for our clients.
-A major part of our business success is rooted in demonstrating how our proprietary technologies bring efficiency and deliver savings to their bottom lines.
+We root a major part of our business success in demonstrating how our proprietary technologies bring efficiency and deliver savings to their bottom lines.
 And that kind of thinking is about to become more critical than ever.

-The supply chain technology innovations that are emerging today, and will be taking hold over the next few years, require even more of a “sea change” in your business than just a few simple refinements.
+The supply chain technology innovations that are emerging today, and will take hold over the next few years, require even more of a “sea change” in your business than just a few simple refinements.
 Companies that are slow to embrace new thinking in these areas will be left behind.

 I recently noticed an item on the Product Marketing Association’s LinkedIn page that opened my eyes even further to that reality.
 The page featured an article that mentioned six emerging technologies that are likely to have a major impact on not only supply chain management, but on the very nature of the supply chain itself in many industries.
 Let’s take a quick look at a few of them.